 Shouzou stepped into the main workspace with the other crew members and stood in front of one of the machines.
 He glanced over at Sakuroku once, but otherwise remained focused on his task.
 Touko looked for Enji in the engine room, but none of the workers wore glasses.

 Touko inhaled oil and metal and tried not to choke.
-Until we get to the capital, well spend our time in this mass of machines, she thought.
-Until I return the scythe, the Protector Stone, and the dog to that Fire Hunter's family, I...
-Touko shook her head.
+Until we get to the capital, we’ll spend our time in this mess of machines, she thought.
+Until I return the sickle, the Protector Stone, and the dog to that Fire Hunter’s family, I… Touko shook her head.
 Her stomach hurt from anxiety, but she couldn’t go back to her family now.

-Shouzou finished tinkering with the machine and started walking, his steps slow and a little clumsy.
+Shouzou finished tinkering with the machine in front of him, then started walking, his steps slow and a little clumsy.
 It was completely different from Sakuroku’s agile ease of movement.

 “So, kid.
 We heard that you’re returning a Fire Hunter’s things to the capital.”
 He paused.
 “Seems you’ve had a tough time of it, for all that you’re so little.”
 Shouzou addressed Touko, but he didn’t seem to expect an answer from her.
 It was more like he was talking to himself.